 How to Hide Your Browsing History on Android?

 You can hide your search history on Android phones by using privacy browsers and some privacy extensions such as HTTPS Everywhere and NoScript.
 They ensure your privacy by blocking intrusive ads, cookies, trackers, and other browser privacy issues.
-Besides this, you can also use the best privacy search engines like SearchEncrypt and DuckDuckGo that don’t track your online searches and make you private on the internet.
+Besides this, you can also use the best private search engines like SearchEncrypt and DuckDuckGo that don’t track your online searches and make you private on the internet.

 Along with a private browser and search engine, it is also good if you use a reliable VPN provider.
 It provides actual data encryption and hides your IP address for maximum online anonymity.